-Proposals submitted for the Research and innovation investment category, must include a knowledge mobilization plan.
-Knowledge mobilization is the flow and uptake of research knowledge between researchers, knowledge brokers and knowledge users-both within and beyond academia-in such a way that may benefit users and create positive impacts for wood use, technology, and sustainability.
+Proposals submitted for the research and innovation investment category must include a knowledge mobilization plan.
+Knowledge mobilization is the flow and uptake of research knowledge between researchers, knowledge brokers and knowledge users-both within and beyond academia-in such a way that may benefit users and create positive impacts for wood use, technology and sustainability.

-The knowledge mobilization activities may be part of the proposal and/or occur after and outside of FII project funding.
-All knowledge mobilization activities and potential partners should be included in the plan.
+The knowledge mobilization activities must be outlined in the proposal, but can occur after and outside of FII project funding.
+All knowledge mobilization activities and partners should be included in the plan.
 Recipients should explain or highlight which activities will be carried out as part of the FII project funding.

-The plan can be brief, but recipients should address the following questions in the plan:
+The plan can be brief but recipients should address the following questions in the plan: